 Where to Start the Norfolk Coast Path

-The Norfolk Coast Path begins at Hunstanton on the north-west coast of Norfolk, where self-guided travel, walking routes, coastal landscapes, and open places meet at the edge of The Wash.
-From here, the route follows the shoreline eastward toward Hopton-on-Sea, linking beaches, dunes, saltmarsh, and coastal towns into a continuous journey shaped by sea and sky.
+The Norfolk Coast Path begins at Hunstanton on the north-west coast of Norfolk.
+From here, the route follows the shoreline east toward Hopton-on-Sea, linking beaches, dunes, saltmarsh, and coastal towns along the edge of The Wash.

 Hunstanton

-Hunstanton marks the official western start of the Norfolk Coast Path, with the route beginning along the seafront where promenade and shoreline meet.
+Hunstanton marks the official western start, with the route beginning along the seafront where promenade and shoreline meet.

-There is no single formal trailhead.
-The path emerges naturally along the coast, guided by waymarking and the line of the shoreline itself.
+There’s no single formal trailhead.
+The path starts along the coast, guided by waymarking and the line of the shoreline.

 At the start point you’ll find: